20treeAI/bough/README.md

 # Bough

-A tool to determine which uv workspace packages need rebuilding based on git changes.
+[`bough`](https://en.wiktionary.org/wiki/bough) is a tool to determine which uv workspace packages need rebuilding based on git changes.

 ## Problem